void-linux/void-docs/src/xbps/troubleshooting/static.md

 libc, but can also happen when an update contains a corrupt glibc archive or otherwise fails to unpack and configure fully.

+Another issue that can present itself is in systems with a XBPS version before `0.54` (released June 2019).
+These systems will be impossible to update from the official repositories using the regular update procedure, due a change in the compression format used for repository data, which was made in March 2020.

 In these cases it is possible to recover your system with a separate, statically compiled copy of XBPS.